Bppatkar/DevConnect/Readme.md

 ## Features

-- **Persistent User Authentication:** Secure signup and login functionality with JWT-based authentication
+- **Persistent User Authentication**: Secure signup and login functionality with JWT-based authentication
-- **User Profiles:** Create and manage personal profiles with basic information (username, email, bio)
+- **User Profiles**: Create and manage personal profiles with basic information (username, email, bio)
-- **Project Showcase:** Users can post their projects with titles, descriptions, and relevant links (GitHub, live demo, etc.)
+- **Project Showcase**: Users can post their projects with titles, descriptions, and relevant links (GitHub, live demo, etc.)
+- **Edit Projects**: Project owners can update their existing project details (NEW)
-- **Project Feedback:** Other users can view all projects and leave comments/feedback on them
+- **Project Feedback**: Other users can view all projects and leave comments/feedback on them
+- **Liking/Upvoting Projects**: Users can like or unlike projects
-- **Search Functionality:** Search for other users by name or projects by keywords in title/description
+- **Search Functionality**: Search for projects by keywords in title/description/technologies and for users by username/email
+- **View All Users**: Browse a list of all registered developers on the platform (NEW)
+- **Delete Account**: Users can delete their entire account, which also removes all associated projects (NEW)
-- **Responsive Design:** Visually clean and responsive user interface built with Tailwind CSS, adapting to various screen sizes
+- **Responsive Design**: Visually clean and responsive user interface built with Tailwind CSS, adapting to various screen sizes
-- **Real-time Updates:** Dynamic content updates without page refresh
+- **Real-time Updates**: Dynamic content updates without page refresh
+- **Professional Dark UI**: A sleek, modern dark theme applied consistently across the application (UPDATED)

 ## Tech Stack